RobinKwong/contemporarynarratives/_posts/2023-09-20-its-criminal-tron.md

 ## Next steps

 The show was [profiled in the Greater Govanhill magazine](https://www.greatergovanhill.com/latest/its-criminal-at-the-tron-theatrenbsp), and will be presented as part of panel discussions at the [2023 International Live Journalism Festival](https://livejournalismfest.com/) in Toronto.
 We have ambitions to bring the show to other cities in the UK, and to use the show as a starting point for changing the way crime reporting is practiced in the UK and beyond.

+"We see this as the beginning of an exploration of how crime reporting affects communities.
+This is a conversation that urgently needs to be had, and we plan to take the _It's Criminal_ process to different cities and communities.
+Do get in touch with us if this is something you are interested in getting involved in," said Dr Cooper.

 _It's Criminal_ is a collaboration between Contemporary Narratives Lab, The Ferret and Greater Govanhill magazine, supported by City University of London’s Higher Education Innovation Funding Knowledge Exchange.